 Co-Authoring a Telebehavioral Health Competencies Article for Your Field?

-Our writing team is developing corollary articles for other disciplines interested in telebehavioral health competencies.
-If you are a telehealth academic, researcher or practitioner with a history of successful publications in any telehealth-related area, and would like to co-author an article on telebehavioral health competencies for your field, please send an email to TBHI.
+The CTiBS writing team is developing corollary articles for other professions interested in telebehavioral health competencies.
+If you are a telehealth academic, researcher, or practitioner with a history of successful publications in any telehealth-related area and would like to co-author an article on telebehavioral health competencies for your field, please email TBHI.
 Include your CV and samples of your previous publication abstract(s).

 Telebehavioral Health Competencies Lead Author Bio

 Dr. Maheu has been a pioneer in telebehavioral health since 1994.
 She has overseen the development and delivery of highly specialized continuing education in telebehavioral health to more than 60,000 professionals in 109 countries.
 She is an international speaker, keynote, and trainer.
 She and her team provide telehealth consultation to hospitals, clinics, agencies, groups, and individual practitioners; regulatory boards; professional associations; and internet startups seeking to develop services for the behavioral community.